seishin4real/files-generator-cli/README.md

 # files-generator-cli
-command line tool to that generates files from template definitions
+command line tool that generates files from template definitions

 * clone the repo
 * run `npm link` to create sym-link between node directory and generator (run `npm unlink` to remove)